louismullie/temp-data/markdown_final/c1cae2a8-74c1-edd6-2e9c-c5b911cef3fa.md

 For another, managing their weight gain enabled them to make positive changes:

-P: being on the. quetiapine helps me, like I haven’t been – stepped inside a gym or swimming pool for like over seven years so, for me to go swimming and stuff is a – is a big thing so, it’s helping me um do that.
+P: being on the. quetiapine helps me, like I haven't been – stepped inside a gym or swimming pool for like over seven years so, for me to go swimming and stuff is a – is a big thing so, it's helping me um do that.
 (P7)

 Theme 3: perception of treatment efficacy

 Another primary topic of participant discussion surrounded the perceived efficacy of their medication.
 Participants in this sample reported their experience of both medications as largely positive, with over half of the sample perceiving benefits.
 However, not all perceived benefits appeared to be of the same magnitude.
-Some felt their treatment had ‘worked’ whereas others felt their symptoms had become more manageable upon treatment.
+Some felt their treatment had 'worked' whereas others felt their symptoms had become more manageable upon treatment.
 Unfortunately, over one-quarter of participants did not report feeling any benefits from their medication.

 ---